simplejson/simplejson/index.rst

    | None              | null          |
    +-------------------+---------------+

+   .. note:: The JSON format only permits strings to be used as object
+      keys, thus any Python dicts to be encoded should only have string keys.
+      For backwards compatibility, several other types are automatically coerced to strings: int, long, float, Decimal, bool, and None.
+      It is error-prone to rely on this behavior, so avoid it when possible.
+      Dictionaries with other types used as keys should be pre-processed or wrapped in another type with an appropriate `for_json` method to transform the keys during encoding.

    It also understands ``NaN``, ``Infinity``, and ``-Infinity`` as their corresponding ``float`` values, which is outside the JSON spec.